-Following our overview of Visa's Security Roadmap 2025-2028, we're examining how Peakhour's solutions address the first key focus area: preventing enumeration attacks.
-This threat has become increasingly critical, with Visa reporting a 40% increase in enumeration attacks and over US$1.1 billion in global fraud losses from these attacks.
+After our overview of Visa's Security Roadmap 2025-2028, this article looks at how Peakhour helps address the first key focus area: preventing enumeration attacks.
+Visa reports a 40% increase in enumeration attacks and over US$1.1 billion in global fraud losses from these attacks.

 Understanding Enumeration Attacks

-Enumeration attacks are sophisticated attempts where criminals use automated tools to test and guess payment credentials.
-These credentials are then used for fraudulent transactions.
-The attacks typically target online merchants that may lack adequate fraud controls, posing significant risks to Australian issuers, acquirers, and merchants.
+Enumeration attacks use automated tools to test and guess payment credentials.
+Criminals can then use validated credentials for fraudulent transactions.
+The attacks typically target online merchants that may lack adequate fraud controls, creating significant risk for Australian issuers, acquirers, and merchants.

-While these attacks contribute to less than 1% of global card-not-present volume, they remain a popular vector for validating compromised payment credentials, leading to significant follow-on fraud.
+While these attacks account for less than 1% of global card-not-present volume, they remain a common way to validate compromised payment credentials, leading to significant follow-on fraud.

 The Cost of Enumeration Attacks